charles-hood/rockofpages-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Specializing in **fast** single page websites for musicians, songwriters and bands, as well as Electronic Press Kit (EPK) development.
+Specializing in **fast** single page websites for musicians and bands, as well as Electronic Press Kit (EPK) development.